kaiyrzhanDE/Empath/README.md

 # Empath

-**Empath** is a cross-platform application for job search, resume building, article publishing, and interview preparation — built entirely with Kotlin Multiplatform (KMP).
+**Empath** is a multiplatform application for job search, resume building, article publishing, and interview preparation — built entirely with Kotlin Multiplatform (KMP).
 The project is in active development and serves as both a real-world product prototype and an architectural playground.

+Backend of the project: [Repo](https://github.com/nurislam-td/empath)

 ---